7 Fresh Shoe Trends To Step Into For Spring

 Spring is just barely starting to show itself, but we're already itching to start having fun with footwear again.
-This spring's trends are perfect for doing just that: Whether it's showing some skin (it's been a while!) in the season's see-through styles or embracing bolder colors and more daring silhouettes, we're ready to give our plain booties a good, long rest until next fall.
+This spring's trends are perfect for doing just that: Whether it's showing some skin (it's been a while!) in the season's see-through styles or embracing bolder colours and more daring silhouettes, we're ready to give our plain boots a good, long rest until next autumn.

 Bring on the bows and buckles — we've missed getting all those shoe compliments.
 Click ahead for the trends you can step into for yourself as the snow melts and the sun sets later and later.